 Try These Home Remedies Instead of Paracetamol

-- Wet a washcloth with cold water and place it on your forehead and repeat this exercise.
-This will help to bring down the temperature.
+- Wet a washcloth with cold water and place it on your forehead.
+Repeat this exercise to bring down the temperature.

 - Consume hot soups frequently and increase your water intake.
 You can also add juices to your diet.